RolandWArnold/react-pdf-js-demo/README.md

 **3. Build the library:**

-To run a production build of the react-pdf-js-viewer package:
+To run a production build of the custom-react-pdf-viewer package:

 ```bash
 pnpm build:lib